 China's Harbin ramps up efforts to curb COVID-19 resurgence

+A child looks at a temporarily closed kindergarten amid the latest resurgence of COVID-19 in Harbin, northeast China's Heilongjiang Province, Sept.
+22, 2021.
+Harbin, capital of northeast China's Heilongjiang Province, with a population of more than 10 million, launched citywide nucleic acid testing on Tuesday afternoon and plans to complete the campaign by the end of Thursday, the city's COVID-19 prevention and control headquarters said.
+Heilongjiang Province had reported eight confirmed locally transmitted COVID-19 cases by Wednesday noon, all in Harbin, the provincial health commission said.
+(Xinhua/Wang Jianwei)

 HARBIN, Sept.
-22 (Xinhua) -- Harbin, capital of northeast China's Heilongjiang Province, has been on high alert after new local COVID-19 infections were reported on Tuesday.
+22 (Xinhua) -- Harbin, capital of northeast China's Heilongjiang Province, has been on high alert after new local COVID-19 infections emerged on Tuesday.

-Heilongjiang Province had reported eight confirmed locally transmitted COVID-19 cases by Wednesday noon, all in Harbin, the provincial health commission said.
+The city reported eight confirmed COVID-19 cases from 6 p.m.
+Tuesday to 4 p.m.
+Wednesday, according to the city's COVID-19 prevention and control headquarters.

+The cases are all close contacts of the three confirmed cases reported earlier Tuesday.

+The city has also suspended COVID-19 vaccinations for three days in an effort to focus on the mass testing.

-The headquarters encouraged local residents to stay put and avoid gathering to reduce the risk of infection.
+The headquarters encouraged local residents to stay put and avoid gatherings to reduce the risk of infection.

 Harbin Taiping International Airport said those who want to leave must provide a negative nucleic acid test result issued within 48 hours before their departure.